 Sailing list and program are subject to changes.
 If the boat cannot cruise due to low or high water or bad weather conditions, the skipper has the right to change the route for your own security.
 This is no reason for a cancellation at no charge.
 The tour can be cycled also in opposite direction.

-Arrival and departure, transfers, rental bike, city maps, insurances, and tip are not included in the tour price.
+Arrival and departure, transfers, tourism tax, rental bike, city maps, insurances, and tip are not included in the tour price.

 7 day hotline service